 2. Cyanide (CN–)

-Cyanide is an anion consisting of one carbon and one nitrogen atoms.
+Cyanide is an anion consisting of one carbon and one nitrogen atom.
 Carbon (C) has only four electrons on its outermost shell.
 It requires four more electrons to complete the shell.
 Nitrogen (N) has only five electrons and requires three more.
 Therefore, carbon and nitrogen will share three electrons each.
 The result is a sharing of six electrons and thereby forming a triple covalent bond.
 An extra electron on carbon makes it an anion.

 3. Ethyne (C2H2)

 An example of an alkyne is ethyne.
 Ethyne has two carbon (C) and two hydrogen (H) atoms.
-Carbon (C) has four valance electrons in its outermost shell.
+Carbon (C) has four valence electrons in its outermost shell.
 It requires four more to fill up its orbital.
 Hydrogen (H) has a lone electron and requires one more to complete its orbital.
 One hydrogen atom will combine with one carbon atom to form a single bond.
-Another hydrogen atom with combine with the other carbon atom forming another C-H bond.
+Another hydrogen atom will combine with the other carbon atom forming another C-H bond.
 However, the two carbon atoms still have three unpaired electrons each.
 They will combine, and each will share the three electrons, making it a total of four shared electrons.
 The result is a triple bond between the two carbon atoms.